-- Relevant staff, who are likely to work in areas/buildings containing asbestos, are to be briefed on the hazards of asbestos, the location of any asbestos in the building and the action to take if they suspect they have disturbed it.
-Asbestos registers are available in the Academy's Shared Network Area or from the site manager/caretaker. - Arrangements are in place to ensure that contractors are made aware of any asbestos on the premises by the site manager/caretaker and that it is not disturbed by their work. - Contractors are advised that if they discover material that they suspect could be asbestos, they should stop work immediately until the area is declared safe - An up to date local record is kept at each site of the location of any asbestos that has been found.
+• Relevant staff, who are likely to work in areas/buildings containing asbestos, are to be briefed on the hazards of asbestos, the location of any asbestos in the building and the action to take if they suspect they have disturbed it.
+Asbestos registers and an Asbestos Management Plan are available in the Academy's Shared Network Area or from the Site Manager/Caretaker.

+- Arrangements are in place to ensure that contractors are made aware of any asbestos on the premises by the Site Manager/Caretaker and that it is not disturbed by their work. - Contractors are advised that if they discover material that they suspect could be asbestos, they should stop work immediately until the area is declared safe - An up to date local record is kept at each site of the location of any asbestos that has been found.
 All staff and contractors undertaking building works are provided with access to the log.